AdeetyaU/Face-Recognition-GUI/README.md

 ###### Now whenever you need to use the software, just:

 5. Once the training is complete, you can now click on Attendance Mode
-6. Once attendance is complete, just press *q* to quit on your keyboard and the Attendance will be saved!
+6. Once attendance is complete, just click *back to menu* to quit  and the Attendance will be saved!
 7. (Optional) You can also auto-email this to a person, just don't forget to initially add your password and email id to the python file!
 ---------------------------